 Early Life and Education

-Jonathan M. Nelson was born in 1956 in Providence, Rhode Island.
-He grew up in Providence and attended Brown University, graduating in 1977 with a Bachelor of Arts in economics.
-After graduation, he managed the Chinese division of Wellman, Inc. On returning to the United States, he earned a Master of Business Administration from Harvard Business School in 1983.
+Jonathan Milton Nelson was born in 1956 in Providence, Rhode Island.
+He grew up in Providence and graduated from Brown University in 1977 with a Bachelor of Arts in economics.
+After graduation, he managed the Chinese division of Wellman, Inc. He then earned a Master of Business Administration from Harvard Business School in 1983.

 Rise to Success

 In 1983, Nelson joined Narragansett Capital, a private equity firm, where he was a managing director.
-He specialized in the broadcasting, cable television, and publishing sectors.
+At Narragansett, he specialized in the broadcasting, cable television and publishing sectors.
 In 1989, he founded Providence Equity Partners, a pioneering sector-focused private equity firm.
-It is a leading private equity investment firm focused on media, communications, education, and information investments.
-Nelson was dubbed the "stealth mogul" by The New York Times for keeping a low profile despite his firm's substantial media holdings.
+Under his leadership as CEO until 2021, Providence invested in over 170 companies, many in the media, communications, education, and information industries.

 Key Business Strategies